hbrar/JavaScriptNotes/README.md

     let user = new Object(); // "object constructor" syntax let user = {};  // "object literal" syntax

 ##  key is stored as a string.
-Object property keys may be either of string type, or of symbol type.
+Object property keys may be either of string type, or of symbol type ONLY.
 Not numbers, not booleans, only strings or symbols, these two types.

 ##  Square brackets allow property name to be result of any expression like from a variable: